SocketMobile/capturesdk_flutter/README.md

 3. `cd ios`
 4. Run `pod install --repo-update`
 5. Run `flutter run` or open the project in Xcode to run on connected iOS device.

+### Android

+1. In Android Studio, go to the top of the window and click on `Build > Clean Project`.
+Then click the Run button.
+2. If that doesn't work, try deleting `example/android/.gradle`.
+3. In Android Studio, click on the elephant icon that is to the right of the Run and Debug buttons.
+This button is used for Gradle Sync and should sync up your gradle project.

+### iOS

+1. In Xcode, go to the top of the window and click on `Product > Clean Build Folder`.
+Then click the Run button.
+2. If that doesn't work, try deleting `example/ios/Pods` and `Podfile.lock`.
+3. In your terminal, run `pod install`.
+Then go to Xcode and try to run again.
+4. If those don't work, you can try using `pod deintegrate`, and then `pod install` again before re-running in Xcode.